Useful and Beautiful

 Around 1900, another invention helped revolutionize the industry.
 This was the presser foot.
-The job of the pressure foot is to hold the material in place as it feeds the fabric through the sewing machine.
+The job of the presser foot is to hold the material in place as it feeds the fabric through the sewing machine.

-In the early 1850s Isaac Singer patented the treadle sewing machine.
+In the early 1850s, Isaac Singer patented the treadle sewing machine.
 The sewing machine was powered using a slight rocking foot motion to move the rocker pedal up and down.
 The treadle is also referred to as the foot pedal.
 This spun a wheel, and a belt translated that motion to operate the sewing machine.

 Sewing Machine Manufacturers

-In the United States during the late 1800s and early 1900s dozens of companies were manufacturing sewing machines for home use.
+In the United States during the late 1800s and early 1900s, dozens of companies were manufacturing sewing machines for home use.
 In addition to Singer and Howe, several popular companies of the times included American, Sears, White, and Jones.
 Other brands you may encounter in antique stores are National sewing machines and the iconic Willcox & Gibbs.